Lao Coffee Varieties and Production

 Arabica: 3,000 trees per hectare, yielding 800kg of green beans per hectare.
 Harvested from October to January

-Liberica: Limited production in the Bolaven, making up only 2% of total production.
+Liberica: Limited production in the Bolaven, (only 2%).

 Liberica Coffee